KnpLabs/DoctrineBehaviors/docs/translatable.md

 - `app/Entity/Category.php`
 - `app/Entity/CategoryTranslation.php`

 The default naming convention (or its customization via trait methods) avoids you to manually handle entity associations.
-It is handled automatically by the `TranslationSubscriber`.
+It is handled automatically by the `TranslatableEventSubscriber`.

 ## Entity